 Free-Range

-An alternative to battery farmed eggs are free-range eggs which are given outdoor access instead of being contained in
+An alternative to battery farmed eggs is free-range eggs which are given outdoor access instead of being contained in

 Alternatives